Arunnpuram/Gmail-Delegate-Manager/README.md

 - List all delegates for a mailbox
 - Batch operations for multiple mailboxes and delegates
 - Secure handling of Google service account credentials
-- User-friendly web interface with light and dark mode
 - OAuth 2.0 or Service Account authentication options
 - Completely self-hosted - no external dependencies